Skip to main content

 Navigation lifecycle

-In a previous section, we worked with a stack navigator that has two screens (Home and Details) and learned how to use navigation.navigate('RouteName') to navigate between the routes.
+In a previous section, we worked with a stack navigator that has two screens (Home and Profile) and learned how to use navigation.navigate('RouteName') to navigate between the screens.

-If you are coming to react-navigation from a web background, you may assume that when user navigates from route A to route B, A will unmount (its componentWillUnmount is called) and A will mount again when user comes back to it.
-While these React lifecycle methods are still valid and are used in react-navigation, their usage differs from the web.
-This is driven by more complex needs of mobile navigation.
+If you are coming to react-navigation from a web background, you may assume that when the user navigates from route A to route B, A will unmount (its componentWillUnmount is called) and A will mount again when the user comes back to it.
+While these React lifecycle methods are still valid and are used in React Navigation, their usage differs from the web.
+This is driven by the more complex needs of mobile navigation.

 Example scenario